imacte/YukiCtrl/README.en.md

 **Q: Smart Dynamic Mode isn't working?**

-  * Make sure the Accessibility Service permission has been granted.
-  * Check if the app is on your system's power-saving whitelist.
-  * Verify that your app rules are configured correctly.
+  * Verify that app rules are configured correctly.

-**Q: The floating window won't appear?**

-  * Check if the "display over other apps" permission has been granted.
-  * Ensure the Accessibility Service is running correctly.
+  * Verify that the yuki-daemon module is installed and running correctly.
-  * Try manually toggling the floating window feature off and on.

 **Q: Performance modes aren't switching?**

-  * Check if the YukiCpuScheduler daemon is running correctly.
+  * Verify that the yuki-daemon module is installed and running correctly.
-  * View the in-app logs to identify specific error messages.
+  * View the yuki-daemon module logs to identify specific error messages.
-  * Verify that the configuration file format is correct.
+  * Verify the configuration file format is correct (`config.yaml` is case-sensitive).

 ## 📊 Project Statistics